 - Do your research.
 In addition to getting the historical facts correct, the smaller details are important, too.
 Write an inventory of the details in your work that you haven’t researched but should check.
 Likely, these will be small things—for example, the color of refrigerators—whose accuracy will keep a reader interested and make your story more credible.
 No matter what you end up writing, somebody will likely point out historical inaccuracies.
 Mix your story with the right amount of truth and the critics have less to crow about (then go have fun, because you’re writing fiction, not a textbook).

 - Build a world.
 Worldbuilding makes a historical fiction book more authentic and gives readers a reason to keep coming back.
 Include historical details about daily life in the world in which your story takes place to give readers historical context, and balance those exotic details with familiar, relatable ones to keep the story grounded.
 However, don’t add information just to add it; make sure every part of your world-building advances the story.

 - Don’t get bogged down in dialogue.
 Different historical eras have different vocabulary and grammatical structures.
 Include occasional words and phrases to reinforce the historical setting, but don’t include so many that the novel becomes difficult to read.

 - Add fictional characters.
 Even if you’re writing about true events, you can take some creative liberties.
 Introducing fictional characters to complement those based on actual historical figures can help you move the story along, inject personality, and keep it entertaining.

 Want to Learn More About Writing?

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the Masterclass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including Neil Gaiman, Doris Kearns Goodwin, David Baldacci, Joyce Carol Oates, Dan Brown, Margaret Atwood, and more.